tomatolog/manticore/docs/12_sphinxconf_options_reference/index_configuration_options/dict.rst

 CRC dictionaries never store the original keyword text in the index.
-Instead, keywords are replaced with their control sum value (either CRC32 or FNV64, depending whether Sphinx was built with ``--enable-id64``) both when searching and indexing, and that value is used internally in the index.
+Instead, keywords are replaced with their control sum value (either CRC32 or FNV64, depending whether Manticore was built with ``--enable-id64``) both when searching and indexing, and that value is used internally in the index.